 Color Harmony Rules

-The color harmony editor of VectorStyler, allows the definition of new custom color harmony schemes using the color harmony rule editor.
-These rules can be saved to presets and shared, to enable the definition and use of new dynamic color harmony schemes.
+The color harmony editor allows the definition of new custom color harmony schemes using the color harmony rule editor.
+These rules can be saved to presets, and reused later, to enable the definition and use of new dynamic color harmony schemes.

 The color harmony rules view can be accessed by double clicking on the color wheel of the color harmony selector.
 The rules view allow the creation and modification of color harmony rules based on a set of colors.

 Color harmony rules are defined by setting up relationships between two or more colors of a color group.
-The rules are defined by restricting the ratio or the gap between the values of a color component from a subset of colors.
-The rules are used to update the colors of a group when modifying a single color.
+The rules are defined by restricting the proportion or the gap between the values of a color component from a subset of colors.
+The rules are used to update the colors of a group when modifying one of the colors.

 A color harmony definition consists of a set of independent rules, that can be added or removed in the rule editor.